voorhoede/lean-web-kit/src/client/components/language-selector/readme.md

 # Language selector

+## Features

-- Is only visible if there are multiple locales available
+- The language selector is only displayed if the website supports multiple languages.
-- Highlights current locale
-- Is a dropdown if there are more than 2 locales
+- The currently selected language is highlighted for a better user experience.
+- In case the website support more than two languages a dropdown replaces the default language selector.